 1. In Brown v.
-Electronic Arts, Inc., No. 09-56675, 724 F.3d 1235, 1241-42, 2013 WL 3927736, at 3 (9th Cir.
+Electronic Arts, Inc., No. 09-56675, 724 F.3d 1235, 1241-42, 2013 WL 3927736, at \3 (9th Cir.
 July 31, 2013), we noted that "there may be some work referred to as a 'video game' (or referred to as a 'book,' 'play,' or 'movie' for that matter) that does not contain enough of the elements contemplated by the Supreme Court [in Brown v.
 Entertainment Merchants Association] to warrant First Amendment protection as an expressive work," but asserted that "[e]ven if there is a line to be drawn between expressive video games and non-expressive video games, and even if courts should at some point be drawing that line, we have no need to draw that line here."
 The same holds true in this case.

-the 2007 season.
-EA is the producer of the NCAA Football series of video games, which allow users to control avatars representing college football players as those avatars participate in simulated games.
-In NCAA Football, EA seeks to replicate each school's entire team as accurately as possible.
-Every real football player on each team included in the game has a corresponding avatar in the game with the player's actual jersey number and virtually identical height, weight, build, skin tone, hair color, and home state.
+team included in the game has a corresponding avatar in the game with the player's actual jersey number and virtually identical height, weight, build, skin tone, hair color, and home state.
 EA attempts to match any unique, highly identifiable playing behaviors by sending detailed questionnaires to team equipment managers.
 Additionally, EA creates realistic virtual versions of actual stadiums; populates them with the virtual athletes, coaches, cheerleaders, and fans realistically rendered by EA's graphic artists; and incorporates realistic sounds such as the crunch of the players' pads and the roar of the crowd.